haethosdr/dyr-business-website/README.md

 1. created quote slider and did some req quote formatting.

 9/8
-1. do the image slider on the about page
+1. do the image slider on the about page (basically done)
 2. get the form set up.
 3. get the page on github and hosted.
 4. multiple the service pages
-5. get the mobile version done for the main page
+5. get the mobile version done for the main page (start with top menu)